darsain/sly/README.md

 $frame.sly( 'reload' );
 ```

 Reloads `sly` instance.
-Call it if any change has happened to SLIDEE content, like things appended, removed, or resized.
+Call it if any change has happened to SLIDEE content, like things have been appended, removed, or resized.

 #### Set